zulip/zulip/templates/zerver/integrations/matrix.md

     }
     ```

-1. After the steps above have been completed, run `python matrix_bridge.py` to
-start mirroring content.
+1. Run `python matrix_bridge.py` to start mirroring content.

+!!! tip ""

     If you want to customize the message formatting, you can do so by
     editing the variables `MATRIX_MESSAGE_TEMPLATE` and
     `ZULIP_MESSAGE_TEMPLATE` in
-`zulip/integrations/matrix/matrix_bridge.py`, with a suitable
-template.
+    `zulip/integrations/matrix/matrix_bridge.py`.

 **Congratulations!
 You have created the bridge successfully!**